Shooting tragedy: Names of mother and two children confirmed locally

-Maguiresbridge shooting: Names of mother and two children killed confirmed locally - Vanessa Whyte and children James and Sarah from Fermanagh
+Maguiresbridge shooting: Names of mother and two children killed confirmed by PSNI - Vanessa Whyte and children James and Sara from Fermanagh

+The three family members whose lives were taken were Vanessa Whyte, who was 45 years old; Sara Rutledge, aged 13; and James Rutledge, aged 14.

+Detective Chief Inspector Neil McGuinness said: “Today, our thoughts remain with those loved ones whose worlds have been torn apart.”

 It is understood Ms Whyte was a veterinary surgeon.